Genius/perspectives/README.md

 # Perspectives

 Render views on the client OR on the server.
-Breaking traditional Rails views into a logic-less Mustache template and a "Perspective" allows you to render views either on the client or on the server.
+Perspectives breaks traditional Rails views into a logic-less Mustache template and a "Perspective", which allows you to render views either on the client or on the server.
 Building up a thick client that shares the rendering stack with the server allows sites to be SEO friendly and render HTML from deep links on the server for a great client experience, while also incrementally rendering parts of the page if the